11 Ways to Make Your iPhone or iPad Your Best Construction Tool

 Set focus and exposure (and lock it):

-- When taking a picture with the iOS camera app, you can tap with your finger to set the focus.
+- When taking a picture with the iOS camera app, you can tap with your finger to set the focus on a specific object or issue.

 - Tap and hold the exposure button that appears next to it, which looks like a miniature sun.
 You’ll now see a slider that allows you to adjust the exposure.